-- A radiation - in fact, the nucleus of the helium (two protons and neutrons) without the electron shell.
-It is already a thin film and the skin layer is already in the body.
-It is very dangerous, however, that radiation occurs when the radioactive isotope is absorbed into the body by radiation and radiates the cells close up.
+- A radiation - in fact, the nucleus of the helium (two protons and neutrons) without an electron pack.
+The film is already thin and the skin layer is already in the skin.
+It is very dangerous, however, that radiation occurs when the radioactive isotope is absorbed into the body by irradiation and radiates cells close up.

 - Radiation β - fast moving electrons.
-It is a bit more pronounced than a radiation, but it is dangerous especially if the β-radioactive nuclide from the infested environment gets inside the body.
+It is a bit more pronounced than a radiation, but dangerous especially when a β-radioactive nuclide from the infested environment gets inside the body.

-- C radiation often (but not always) accompanies the nuclear reactions α and β radiation.
+- C radiation often (but not always) occurs in the nuclear reactions α and β radiation.
 There are also pure γ-emitters.
 The penetration of gamma rays is given by their enormous energy, otherwise they are just photons.

-- Neutron Radiation - Neutron flow from a radioactive source.
-Neutrons pass through the matter almost without any hindrance and stop them, popularly speaking, only a frontal impact on the atomic nucleus.
-Though solid matter may seem dense enough, it is the finest quantum foam made up of emptiness on a microscopic scale.
+- Neutron radiation - a neutron flux from a radioactive source.
+Neutrons pass through the matter almost without any hindrance and stop them, popularly speaking, only the frontal impact on the atomic nucleus.
+Although solid matter may appear sufficiently dense, at microscopic scale, it is the finest quantum foam made up mostly of emptiness.
 Atomic nuclei are incredibly small.
-The collision of the neutron with the nucleus of an atom when it passes through the mass (such as the iron block) is even less likely than the air crash caused by the air collision of two planes.
+The collision of a neutron with the nucleus of an atom in mass transit (such as a block of iron) is even less likely than an airplane accident caused by the air collision of two planes.
 Neutrons in the mass fly many meters before finally seizing somewhere.
 Neutron radiation is odd in that when the kernel collides finally, the neutron can get stuck in it and turn it into a radioactive isotope.
 That's why neutron radiation is so dangerous - the irradiated object itself becomes radioactive.
-If neutrons are irradiated by the human organism, radionuclides are generated in the body, where they are much more dangerous than in the external environment (because of their a and b radiation).
+When neutrons are irradiated by the human organism, radionuclides under the influence of captured neutrons arise directly in the body, where they are much more dangerous than in the external environment (because of their α and β radiation).

 The properties of penetrating radiation also show the way of protection: